gitter-badger/autoloader/docs/installation.md

     pear channel-discover pear.nirvarnia.org
     pear install --alldeps nirvarnia/autoloader

-You must explicitly include the Autoloader.php file before you can use it.
+Of course, you must explicitly include the Autoloader.php file before you can use it.

     require_once 'path/to/Nirvarnia/Autoloader.php';